Signs of Menopause: Listening to Our Bodies

 Digestive Problems – Women may experience symptoms similar to Irritable Bowel Syndrome (IBS) such as stomach aches, diarrhea, cramps, bloating, constipation, and indigestion.
 This is typically due to the hormonal changes your body is enduring.

-Joint Pain – Joints can lose flexibility as oestrogen levels drop.
+Joint Pain – Joints can lose flexibility as estrogen levels drop.
 Loss of flexibility can also cause inflammation to increase.

 TinglingOestrogen rising and falling during menopause greatly affects the central nervous system.
 This produces tingling sensations in your extremities, similar to when your hand or foot ‘falls asleep’ .